arthip02/webdev-lab-notebook/reflection.md

 Ans: Including more exercises on bootstrap helped me alot.
 I think this is good and sufficient for practice and fortunately everything is been covered in these exercises.

 ### Javascript

+❏ Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+A: I was able to complete entire exercises by my own.

+❏ How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?

+Ans: All the exercises are helpful.

+❏ Was there something that you wish had been explained better?
+Ans: No, It's super cool thank you for the practice exercises.

+❏ Were there other exercises that might have helped you learn this week’s topic a little better?
+Ans: No, it's good and had practiced alot.

+### Jquery

+❏ Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+A: I was able to complete entire exercises by my own.

+❏ How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?

+Ans:Yes, they are helpful.

+❏ Was there something that you wish had been explained better?
+Ans: No, thank you for the practice exercises.

+❏ Were there other exercises that might have helped you learn this week’s topic a little better?
+Ans: No, I feel good and had great experience with jquery.